chainer/chainer/docs/source/tutorial/extension.rst

 Write a simple function
 -----------------------

-You can make a new :class:`~chainer.training.Extension` by writing a simple function which takes :class:`~chainer.training.Trainer` object as its argument.
-For example, when you want to reduce the learning rate at specified timing during training, ``lr_drop`` extension can be written as follows:
+You can make a new :class:`~chainer.training.Extension` by writing a simple function which takes a :class:`~chainer.training.Trainer` object as its argument.
+For example, when you want to reduce the learning rate periodically during training, an ``lr_drop`` extension can be written as follows:

 .. testcode::